microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 #### UI Automation Patterns

-TeachingTip will alternate between Pane for persistent TeachingTips and Window for light-dismiss enabled TeachingTips with IScrollProvider for the scrollable content area within TeachingTip.
+TeachingTip will alternate between Pane for persistent TeachingTips and Window for light-dismiss enabled TeachingTips with IScrollProvider for the (conditionally) scrollable content area within TeachingTip.

 #### Keyboarding and Narrator Experience
 | State | Action | Narrator |